Griffin (Marvel Comics): Fictional character biography

 When he was residing in the Adirondack Mountains, he fell under the control of Headlok who used him to attack the West Coast Avengers.
 He was calmed by Tigra and defeated and sent to the Vault.

-During Iron Man's "Armor Wars", Griffin escaped with Mister Hyde, Titania, Armadillo, and Vibro.
+During the "Armor Wars" event, Griffin escaped with Mister Hyde, Titania, Armadillo, and Vibro.
 He was defeated and was re-imprisoned by Falcon and Demolition-Man.

-Griffin was seen in the Vault's Cell Block Five during the Acts of Vengeance storyline.
+Griffin was seen in the Vault's Cell Block Five during the "Acts of Vengeance" storyline.
 He participated in a mass escape from the Vault.

 Griffin joined Bullet and Orka in a breakout orchestrated by Mentallo and Venom.
 Griffin he was stunned by Captain America's shield throw and Hank Pym's force blaster, and was apprehended again.

 Later, his mind was reduced to an instinctual animal level.
-He pursued and fought Namor the Sub-Mariner, but was defeated after Namor brought the battle underwater.
+He pursued and fought Namor, but was defeated after Namor brought the battle underwater.
 Griffin ended up in Namor's custody as his steed.
-Namor used the Griffin to get to the Savage Land only to be ambushed by Super-Skrull disguised as Iron Fist.
+Namor used Griffin to get to the Savage Land, only to be ambushed by Super-Skrull disguised as Iron Fist.
 The Griffin helped Shanna free Namor and Namorita from Ward Meachum and the Super-Skrull.

 Griffin is briefly seen in the 'Superhuman Rehabilitation Unit', a facility controlled by the Commission on Superhuman Activities.
 It is part of a deep 'hole' of cells.
 The front of each cell faces the others.

-When Griffin was on Ryker's Island's prison, he was restored to a more humanoid state (presumably his intellect was restored).
+When Griffin was on Ryker's Island, he was restored to a more humanoid state.
 He was also among the inmates assembled by Electro during the impending breakout which is thwarted by the New Avengers.

 Then, Griffin was hired by the Hood to take advantage of the split in the superhero community caused by the Superhuman Registration Act.
 He helped them fight the New Avengers but was taken down by Doctor Strange.

 Griffin's daughter, Yo-Yo Rodriguez, is recruited by Nick Fury to join his anti-Skrull task force.

 Griffin is seen as part of the anti-Skrull resistance force, as the Hood allies his group with the still-free heroes.
 As part of the Hood's group, he joins forces with various superheroes in battling Skrulls in Central Park.